scc-digitalhub/sdk-docs/docs/reference/objects/project/methods.md

 - **`update`**: update an entity
 - **`delete`**: delete an entity

-For more information about the entity methods, see the rekative entity documentation:
+For more information about the entity methods, see the related entity documentation:

 - [**`artifacts`**](../artifact/crud.md)
 - [**`dataitems`**](../dataitem/crud.md)